bowd/immutable-encoder/README.md

 We all love immutable types in Solidity.
 I mean, variables inlined in the bytecode at construction time, that's wild!
 But being limited to only value types can suck at times.
 Maybe you want the flexibility of an array of addresses, a struct or god-forbid a string.
 Well, look no further!
-ImmutableEncoder{8,16,32} gives you the full range of solidity types with the gas efficency of immutable variables.
+ImmutableEncoder{8,16,32} gives you the full range of solidity types with the gas efficiency of immutable variables.

 ### How, you ask?